 A neurologist with special training in Parkinson's disease is most often the best kind of doctor to make a decision about surgery.
 If you might benefit from surgery or deep brain stimulation, your neurologist can refer you to a brain surgeon with experience doing these operations.

 Several nutritional therapies have been suggested as treatments for Parkinson's.
 None of these have been proved effective.
 But it is important to maintain general health and to eat a balanced diet.

 Before trying a complementary treatment, such as a special diet, talk with your doctor about the safety and potential side effects of the treatment.
 Talking with your doctor can help you both decide whether a treatment is safe and effective.
-Complementary treatments should not replace the use of drugs to treat Parkinson's if you are a candidate for treatment with these drugs.
+Complementary treatments should not replace the use of medicines to treat Parkinson's if you are a candidate for treatment with these medicines.

 Depression that does not respond to drugs may improve with electroconvulsive therapy (ECT).
 ECT can also improve movement for a short period of time, though the reason for this improvement isn't understood.

 - Buter TC, et al. (2008).
 Dementia and survival in Parkinson disease: A 12-year population study.
 Neurology, 70(13): 1017–1022.